stormpath/stormpath-widget/README.md

-# Stormpath Widget
+# Stormpath Login Widget

 Add beautiful login, registration, and multi-factor authentication screens to your app in only a few lines of code!
+To get started, please signup for a free developer account at https://api.stormpath.com/register.

 ## Installing the widget